Identifying the lights position in photometric stereo under unknown lighting: Photometric stereo under unknown lighting

 \section{Photometric stereo under unknown lighting}

-The problem with unknown lights position is more involved.
-The need for accurate information about the relative position of the light sources and the object is a strong limitation for the practical application of the methods described in the previous sections.
+The need for an accurate localization of the light sources position is a strong limitation for the practical application of photometric stereo.
+For this reason, the automatic determination of the light directions has been of interest to many researchers.

 Referring to a \textit{4-sources photometric stereo}, some papers conjecture that the problem with unknown lighting can be uniquely solved using only 4 images.
-In \cite{chen2006} the authors suggest an approach based on the use of low-order spherical harmonics for Lambertian objects, while \cite{basri2007} proposes a method based on the decomposition of the light intensity into linear combinations of spherical harmonics.
+In \cite{chen2006} the authors suggest an approach based on the use of low-order spherical harmonics for Lambertian objects, while \cite{basri2007} proposes a method based on the decomposition of the light intensity into a linear combination of spherical harmonics.